OnniCyber/password_checker/README.md

 ```🔐 Final tip: Use MFA (Multi-Factor Authentication) when possible. 👍```

-Also the visual bar chart will appear if `MATPLOTLIB` installed.
+Also the visual bar chart will appear if `matplotlib` installed.

 ## Notes: